opendata-swiss/ogdch-handbook/README.md

 ## Build the French locale

-The French locale is build from `source/locale/fr` with the following command:
+The French locale is built from `source/locale/fr` with the following command:

 ```
 (p3venv) make -e SPHINXOPTS="-D language='fr'" BUILDDIR="build/fr" html